Revolutionary-Games/Thrive/doc/style_guide.md

 - Avoid globals.
 Especially in object trees where you can easily enough pass the reference along.

+- Do not use `string.Format` with a translated format string, as translation mistakes can crash the game in that case.
+Instead either use `LocalizedString`, `LocalizedStringBuilder`, or `StringUtils.FormatSafe`.
+Those ways will automatically catch exceptions from broken translations and return the format string un-formatted. `StringUtils` will likely want to be invoked as an extension method on the string (`"example".FormatSafe(...)`).
+If the format string is not user suplied normal `string.Format` is allowed, but should be passed `CultureInfo.CurrentCulture` as the first parameter as we want text shown to the user in the user's selected locale.

 - Prefer `List` and other concrete containers over `IList` and similar interfaces. `IList` should be used only in very special cases that require it.
 In many cases `IEnumerable` is the preferred type to use